Execut3/CTF/README.md

-In this repository I will gather all CTF Challenges that I developed and were used in CTF Competitions.
+In this repository, Will gather all the CTF Challenges that I developed and were used in CTF Competitions.
 Please feel free to help improve this repository by any comment or pull-requests you can.

-Main Challenge categories are:
+Challenges are in below categories:

 - Web Application
 - Forensics